-Christmas is one of the most festive Catholic celebrations in Poland.
-It plays a major part in Polish culture and tradition.
+Polish Christmas is one of the most festive holiday celebrations in Poland.
+It plays a major part in Polish culture, tradition and heritage.
+It was important to our ancestors and now it is evenly important to us.

-Poles love Christmas celebrations.
-The customs related to this beautiful family festival commemorating the birth of Jesus Christ have been observed with reverence for generations.
-ADuring this special, every Polish family decorates a Christmas tree, shares a Christmas wafer, sings Christmas carols and exchanges gifts.
+Polish Christmas traditions related to this beautiful family festival commemorating the birth of Jesus Christ have been observed with reverence for generations.
+During this special time, every Polish family decorates a Christmas tree, shares a Christmas wafer, sings Christmas carols and exchanges gifts.

-On Christmas Eve, 24 December, right after sunset, children look for the first star to appear in the sky.
+On Christmas Eve (pol. wigilia), 24th of December, right after sunset, children look for the first star to appear in the sky.
 It is a sign that the official Christmas-Eve dinner can be started.
-The most important moment of the celebration involves sharing the Christmas wafer and exchanging best wishes.
+The most important moment of the celebration involves sharing the Christmas wafer (pol. opłatek) and exchanging best wishes.
 This is a sign of reconciliation, love, friendship and peace, but above all of forgiveness.

-Only after the wafer is shared, can family members sit at the laid-out table.
-Usually, the hostess places hay straws under a white table cloth, which are later taken out by people sitting at the table.
+Only after the wafer is shared, family members can sit at the laid-out table, covered with white tablecloth.
+Usually, the hostess places hay straws (symbolizing baby Jesus who was lying on the hay straw in the stable) under a table cloth, which are later taken out by people sitting at the table.
 A long and straight straw bodes a good year without problems or complications.
 Additional tableware is placed on the table for a stray wanderer or an unexpected guest, who should not be alone on such a special day.
-An empty plate is also a sign of remembrance for for deceased relatives.
+An empty plate is also a sign of remembrance for deceased relatives.

-On Christmas Eve, 12 fasting dishes are served, symbolising 12 months or 12 apostles.
-Another commonly practised custom is to prepare an odd number of dishes.
+On Christmas Eve, 12 fasting dishes are served, symbolizing 12 months or 12 apostles.
+Another commonly practiced Polish Christmas custom is to prepare an odd number of dishes.
 There could be five, seven, ten or even eleven of them.
 Legend has it that the more varied the food, the greater the prosperity that will befall the participants.

-Apart from carp, the traditional Christmas Eve dinner in Poland has to include borscht soup made of beetroot or mushrooms with ravioli-type dumplings with mushroom filling, pierogi with cabbage and mushrooms, as well as salads and fish, including herrings prepared in many different ways.
-Christmas desserts include poppy seed rolls, honey-cakes, shortcakes with almonds, nuts and raisins, as well as stewed apple, pear and plum compote.
-Kutia (wheat with poppy seeds and honey), in turn, is a relic of old rites in the honour of the deceased.
+Apart from carp, the traditional Christmas Eve dinner in Poland has to include borscht soup (pol. barszcz) made of beetroot or mushrooms with ravioli-type dumplings with mushroom filling, pierogi with cabbage and mushrooms, as well as salads and fish, including herrings prepared in many different ways.
+Christmas desserts include poppy seed rolls, honey-cakes, and shortcakes with almonds, nuts and raisins, as well as stewed apple, pear and plum compote (pol. kompot z suszu).
+Kutia (wheat with poppy seeds and honey), in turn, is a relic of old rites in the honor of the deceased.

 On Christmas Eve and during the entire Christmas season, Poles sing carols: traditional songs about the birth of Christ.
-The oldest of them date back to the 15th century.
+The oldest of them date back to the 15th century (“Zdrów bądź, królu anielski – Be well, king of angels”).
 The songs have been passed down from generation to generation.
-The most popular ones, such as ‘Wśród nocnej ciszy’ [‘In the midst of night’s quiet’], ‘Lulajże Jezuniu’ [‘Sleep, Baby Jesus’] or ‘Bóg się rodzi’ [‘God is being born’] originate from the turn of the 18th century and are still sung today.
+The most popular ones, such as ‘Wśród nocnej ciszy’ [‘In the midst of night’s quiet’], ‘Lulajże Jezuniu’ [‘Sleep, Baby Jesus’] or ‘Bóg się rodzi’ [‘God is being born’] originated from the turn of the 18th century and are still sing today.

-After the feast, at midnight, people go to church for the Midnight Mass commemorating the prayer of shepherds who waited for the birth of Jesus in Bethlehem.
+After the feast, at midnight, according to another important Polish Christmas custom, people go to church for the Midnight Mass (pol. pasterka) commemorating the prayer of shepherds who waited for the birth of Jesus in Bethlehem.